Basics:

 But the site also requires you to have “connects” to apply for any job.
 Connects are a form of currency on Upwork.

-You get a certain number of “connects” for free.
+You get 10 “connects” for free.
 After that, you have to pay to buy them.
-Since you need several of these credits to apply for any job listed on the site, the 10 monthly connects you get with Upwork’s free membership wont get you very far.
+Since you need 12-16 connects to apply for most jobs listed on the site, the 10 monthly connects you get with Upwork’s free membership wont get you very far.

-However, you can pay $15 for an upgraded membership that gets you 80 connects a month.
+However, you can pay $20 for an upgraded membership that gets you 100 connects a month.
+Or you can buy connects individually for 15 cents per connect.
+(The cost can be changed at Upwork’s discretion.)

 What you get for the fees